Meditation transformed my life. It wasn’t one big revelation, but a steady unfolding that changed how I see and live each moment.

 It helps me see life with clarity, softness, and compassion.

-Whenever the mind gets noisy, the body uneasy, or I forget who I truly am, I return to practice.
+Whenever the mind gets noisy, the body uneasy, or I forget who I truly am, I withdraw from the world & return to practice.

 And then, I sit in silence.